GoogleChrome/web.dev/src/site/content/en/learn/pwa/assets-and-data/index.md

 In your PWA, you are in charge of all the decisions.
 You can choose the best approach to cache or install assets based on your needs.
 Some decisions to make are:

 * Precaching: pick the assets you'd like to install on the first load; those should include the HTML and the minimal assets to render the app.
-When using precache keep in mind you are using user device's space and network,be conscious and responsible when downloading assets and caching them.
+When using precache keep in mind you are using the device's space and network.
+Be conscious and responsible when downloading assets and caching them.
 * Cache as needed: used to add assets to the cache when they are requested.
-Typical these are assets that can change independently of your app version, like images or content.
+Typicaly these are assets that can change independently of your app version, like images or content.
 See the [caching](learn/pwa/caching) section for different strategies on how to cache as needed.
 * APIs and web services: API calls can be cached; or, instead of caching the API responses, you can store their data in IndexedDB.

 {% Aside 'gotchas' %}
-With platform-specific apps, the most common pattern is to include all the app's assets in its package; that's why it's common these apps are larger than 500MB.
+With platform-specific apps, the most common pattern is to include all the app's assets in its package; that's why these apps are commonly larger than 500 MB.
 On the other hand, A PWA can initially install only the minimum set of resources to offer an offline and fast experience and download the rest later, with PWAs using considerably less storage on installation.
 {% endAside %}

 ### Updating assets